brillout/esm-cjs-interop-playground/readme.md

 hello
 ```

 This means that the ESM default lives at `moduleDefaut.default`.
+(See previous section about how TypeScript transpiles ESM to CJS.)

 # Observation 3